 Christophe Tzourio, MD, PhD, has been trained in clinical neurology and epidemiology.
 He served as chief resident of Neurology at Lariboisière Hospital.
 He joined INSERM in 1994 as Senior Researcher, was promoted to Director of Research in 2000 and to First Class Director of Research in 2007.
 He is currently Professor of epidemiology at the University of Bordeaux.

-Christophe Tzourio has published >180 original papers in international peer-reviewed journals, which have been cited >6800 times.
+Christophe Tzourio has published about 270 original papers in international peer-reviewed journals, which have been cited >15,000 times.
 He is ranked in the top 1% of cited scientists by the ISI Web of Science in both clinical medicine and neurosciences.

 Pr.
 Tzourio has important responsibilities in the evaluation and development of research policies in France.
-He has been Director of the Department of Research in Public Health at INSERM and has served in the Scientific Committee 'Public Health' for five years.
-He is currently member of the Scientific Advisory Board of INSERM.
+He has been Director of the Department of Research in Public Health at INSERM and has served in the Scientific Committee 'Public Health' and in the Scientific Advisory Board of INSERM.
 He also participated in several scientific councils and steering committees in public and private entities (Foundation for Medical Research, Institut National de Veille Sanitaire, Ministry of Health, etc).
 He is a regular reviewer for international grant applications as well as for major international journals.

-In the framework of the prestigious call for "Investments for future", Pr Tzourio has recently been awarded significant funding for setting up a large cohort on students' health, the i-Share (internet based students' health research enterprise) project.
+In the framework of the prestigious call for "Investments for future", Pr Tzourio has been awarded funding for setting up a large cohort on students' health, the i-Share (internet based students' health research enterprise) project.
 More than 10000 students have already been enrolled in this study which will provide a better assesment of students' health and will allow to explore some specific questions like brain maturation or the interplay between psychological traits and disorders and brain structures.